decentralized-identity/keri/docs/Q-and-A-Security.md

 ## *Q: Why should we care about Duplicity?
 Duplicity becomes a basis for distrust in a controller or its witnesses. _(SamMSmith)_

+## **Q: What is the main benefit we get from duplicity detection?
+Duplicity detection **buys validators protection** without the need of anything more than a duplicity detection network.

 # Q&A section Key rotation